bbaugher/serf/README.md

 #### Attribute Parameters
 - event_name: name attribute.
 The name of the event to send
-- payload: Event's payload.
+- payload: Optional event's payload.
 Any string you want.
 - coalesce: Coalesce option. `true` by default
 - rpc_addr: Address of serf node to connect for event dispatching.
 Local node by default.
 - rpc_auth: RPC auth token.
 If not set, `node['serf']['agent']['rpc_auth']` will be used.